“googletag.defineSlot was called without a matching googletag.display call”

 Probably everyone who regularly places GAM ad units already experienced a mismatch between head and body tags.

-See Also how to turn into a fairy
+See Also how to write a post apocalyptic story

 If you are not a developer and don’t know how to check the frontend code of your website, then it might take some time even to notice it.